Nekoraru22/riftbound-scanner/README.md

 modal run train.py --export-only    # Export and download (already trained)
 ```

-Trains a YOLO11n-OBB model on an A10G GPU, exports to TensorFlow.js, and copies the model to `public/models/` for the web app.
+Trains a YOLO11n-OBB model on an A10G GPU, exports to both TensorFlow.js and ONNX formats, automatically quantizes the ONNX model to int8 for optimal web performance, and copies all model files to `public/models/` for the web app.

 Use `--detach` to run training in the background (you can close your terminal or shut down your PC):